 Sleep Deprivation

 A lack of a good night’s rest can impact an individual’s mental and physical health and cognitive abilities.
-In Jonathon Haidt’s book, “The Anxious Generation,” he points to longitudinal studies that have demonstrated sleep deprivation immediately followed the rise of smartphones.
-Today, most people spend their nights mindlessly scrolling through social media and grabbing their phones first thing in the morning when they wake up.
+In Jonathan Haidt’s book, “The Anxious Generation,” he points to longitudinal studies that have demonstrated sleep deprivation immediately followed the rise of smartphones.
+It is very common for individuals to spend their nights mindlessly scrolling through social media and grabbing their phones first thing in the morning when they wake up.
 According to a survey by the American Academy of Sleep Medicine, over 93% of Gen Z have reported losing sleep because they stayed up past their bedtime to scroll on social media.

 Addiction